 - Correct your peers when they make assumptions or treat someone poorly.

-- If you would like to support these programs benefitting the developmentally disabled, or any of Felton’s programs, we ask that you consider giving a gift to the Felton Institute.
+- If you would like to support these programs benefitting individuals with disabilities or any of Felton’s programs, we ask that you consider giving a gift to the Felton Institute.

 During these challenging and unprecedented times due to COVID-19, Felton Institute continues to provide many essential services, just as the agency did during the 1918 “Spanish Flu” pandemic.

 Through 131 years of uninterrupted service, it is the support of those who believe in Felton’s mission that has made it possible to continue to provide services.
-To donate, text FELTON to 41444 on your mobile device, it’s quick and easy.
-You may also give online.
+To donate, visit felton.org/donate, it’s quick and easy.

 FELTON INSTITUTE ON AMAZON SMILE